verdverm/verdverm.github.io/_sr/03-relatedwork.md

 FFX works well for many problems, requiring far fewer computations GP,
-FFX, however, suffers from two significant limitations:
+FFX, however, has its own limitations:

 (1) there are no coefficients
 or parameters within the bases,